Kara Lawson: College career

 Lawson attended the University of Tennessee (UT) and played for the Lady Vols basketball team, coached by Pat Summitt.
-She enrolled in UT's College of Business, and graduated in 2003 with a degree in Finance.
+She enrolled in UT's College of Business, and graduated in 2003 with a degree in finance.
 Lawson received the Frances Pomeroy Naismith Award from the Women's Basketball Coaches Association as the best senior player under 5 ft 8 in (1.7 m).
 In 2018, Tennessee Governor Bill Haslam named Lawson to the board of trustees of the University of Tennessee, the governing body of the UT system.

-In 2003, Lawson was named Arthur Ashe Jr. Sports Scholar by Diverse: Issues In Higher Education.
+In 2003, Lawson was named an Arthur Ashe Jr. Sports Scholar by Diverse: Issues In Higher Education.

 WNBA

 On April 24, 2003, Lawson was selected as the fifth overall pick by the Detroit Shock in the first round of the 2003 WNBA draft.
 But five days later, the Shock traded Lawson to the Sacramento Monarchs in exchange for Kedra Holland-Corn and a 2004 second-round draft pick.
 Two years later, Lawson would be a key member of the Monarchs 2005 championship team.

 Lawson was a free agent when the Sacramento Monarchs folded prior to the 2010 WNBA season, but later signed a three-year contract with the Connecticut Sun.
 On March 12, 2014, Lawson was traded to the Washington Mystics for Alex Bentley, who was originally traded to Washington through the Atlanta Dream.